colyseus/create-colyseus-app/README.md

 # `create-colyseus-app`

-An npm init template for kick starting a Colyseus server in TypeScript.
+An npm init template for kick starting your Colyseus server.

 ## :crossed_swords: Usage